dehowell/dehowell.github.io/_posts/2014-02-16-on-discovering-a-reluctance-towards-technology.md

 ---
-title: On Discovering a Reluctance Towards Technology
+title: "On Discovering a Reluctance Towards Technology"
 layout: post
 ---